dbusteed/sesh/README.md

 ## TODO

-Add a similar script to MySSH called MySCP, which connects `scp` with the MySSH Sessions
+* Add a similar script to MySSH called MySCP, which connects `scp` with the MySSH Sessions
+* Add option to the myssh so you can call a session quickly (ex: `myssh 5`)